bitflow-stream/python-bitflow/docs/index.md

 **provide-data.py**: reads a file and provides this file via a listen port

 ## TODO
-* more testing testing
 * closing python-bitflow properly

 ## Known Issues:
-* not all implemented processing steps are prepared to run in bitflow scripts
-* sometimes a zombie process still exisits after closing python-bitflow with strg+c
 * Forks are currently not listed in -capabilities